trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 When an activity is paused or stopped, the Android system could possibly destroy the activity to reclaim memory, if needed.
 That said, a running activity is never destroyed by the Android system to reclaim memory.

 In such cases, the onPause() method is reliably called.
 The onDestroy() method may not be called at all times.
-Usually, the onSaveInstanceState() method is used to save and stash the state and the onPause() method to pausing tasks.
+Usually, the onSaveInstanceState() method is used to save and stash the state and the onPause() method for pausing tasks.

 ```java
     @Override